greenchef/jsreport-s3-storage/README.md

 **Note: this is a work in progress**

+Global Config Settings

-Configure your config options as follows:
+Configure your config options as follows in the global jsreport's prod.config.json (or whatever environment config.json you are working with):

     "s3ReportOutputStorage": {
       "accessKeyId" : "yourS3AccessKeyId",